SebastianBocquet/pygtc/docs/_build/html/_sources/installation.txt

   python setup.py develop

-If you like this project and want to contribute, send a message over at the github repo and you can be added as a collaborator!
+If you like this project and want to contribute, send a message over at the github repo and get involved!